jamesSampica/lt-photo-album/README.md

 # Running tests

-1. Clone the repo locally and from the repository location run the command `dotnet test`
+1. Clone the repo locally and from the repository root run the command `dotnet test`

 # Running the app

-1. Clone the repo locally and from the repository location run the command `dotnet run --project LtPhotoAlbum.Ui\LtPhotoAlbum.Ui.csproj`
+1. Clone the repo locally and from the repository root run the command `dotnet run --project LtPhotoAlbum.Ui\LtPhotoAlbum.Ui.csproj`
 2. Open a web browser and navigate to `http://localhost:5142`